Nordln/EasydiffusionWiki/Writing-prompts.md

     The first weight impacts the entire beginning of the prompt.
 In the above example, `girl on a swing` has a weight of 1.2, `green grass` has a weight of 1.0 and `pink trousers` has a weight of 0.8.

-    The weight is a separator.
-You shouldn't use a comma after the weight.
+    The weight acts a separator, so you don't need a comma behind it.
+There *must* be a space character after the weight.
+If you use a comma or a bracket, you will get a warning like `WARNING cuda:0 Warning: '2.0,' is not a value, are you missing a space?`

 ## Testing variations of prompts
 * Use curly brackets in prompts to try different words, e.g. the prompt `man riding a {horse,motorcycle}` creates two rendering jobs: One for `man riding a horse` and one for `man riding a motorcycle`: